th0r0nd0r/FallSafe/README.md

 FallSafe is a tool for modeling the fall forces involved in different climbing fall scenarios, and testing those forces against strength ratings for climbing protection.

+## Disclaimer

+Climb at your own risk.
+This simulation does not represent the real world, and there is no guarantee of safety in any climbing scenario.
+The safety of a fall is determined by many variables not taken into account here.
+These include, but are not limited to:
+Rock quality, placement quality, ledges, moisture, rock type, weather, wind, the price of bread, the brightness of your lycra, and what you had for breakfast that morning.

 ## Sources